SCOTIA BARRENS TO RIDGELINE INITIATIVE:

 Connecting woods, water, and wildlife in Central Pennsylvania

-For landowners in the Scotia Barrens and surrounding areas...
+For landowners near the Scotia Barrens and surrounding areas...

 About the Scotia Barrens to Ridgelines Initiative (SBRI):